|University of Sydney’s RTP stipend rate (for up to 3 years)

 7. Research Overseas

 a.
-Scholarship recipients commencing in Australia may not normally conduct research overseas within the first six months of award.
+Scholarship recipients may not normally conduct research overseas within the first six months of award.

 a.
 The Scholarship recipient cannot suspend their award within their first six months of study, unless a legislative provision applies.